SapphireStar31/recipe-searcher/timeLog.md

 9/5/2024 - Started working on week 2's activity and watching videos.
 Completed activity 1, 2, and part of activity 3.
 Spent about 3 hours on it.

-9/6/2024 - Finished working on activity 3.
-Spent about 2 hours on it.
+9/6/2024 - Finished working on activity 3, 4, and the exercise.
+Spent about 3 hours on it.